tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

 ![Confusion Matrix](https://bountyplz.xyz/assets/images/chart_confusion_matrix.png)

 At 95% version accuracy, the diagonal is nearly perfect.
 The only visible off-diagonal confusion is in the GPT-4 / GPT-4o region, where older GPT-4 variants share enough character preferences to occasionally get swapped.
-Non-GPT, non-Claude models (Llama, Qwen, Grok, Kimi, DeepSeek) sit cleanly on the diagonal — they each have unique enough character preferences that confusion is rare.
+Model's have unique enough character preferences that confusion is rare.

 ### Comparing individual modes